tranhp98/SGDHess/README.md

 # SGD with Hessian based momentum

-# Mention that it's better to run without clipping
+ We should mention that it's better to run without clipping